 This Khao Soi recipe is rich, fragrant and delicious!
 It's a Coconut Curry Noodle Soup that hails from Northern Thailand and can be made with chicken, shrimp, tofu, or our crispy tofu.
 Vegan-adaptable, GF.
 Watch the Video!

-This Thai Coconut Curry Noodle Soup recipe (called Khao Soi) and hails from the Northern part of Thailand (Chiang Mai) where the weather stays a bit cooler.
-It’s a godsend when time is short, or you are feeling a bit lazy, yet you crave something warm, rich and spicy.
+This Thai Coconut Curry Noodle Soup recipe (called Khao Soi) hails from Northern Thailand (Chiang Mai) where the weather stays a bit cooler.
+It’s a godsend when time is short or you are feeling a bit lazy, yet you crave something warm, rich, and spicy.

 The coconut broth is fragrant and rich, coating the noodles well.
-And once the flavorful coconut soup base is made, what you put in the soup is up to you!
+And once the flavorful coconut soup base is made, you can add whatever you like.
+I really recommend doubling the broth!

 Why this recipe works!